 The Museum of Arts & Sciences is the primary art, science and history museum in Central Florida.
 The area's largest museum, MOAS is nationally accredited by the American Alliance of Museums and is a Smithsonian Institute Affiliate.
 Situated in beautiful Tuscawilla Preserve, the Museum features the Klancke Environmental Education Complex; The Root Family Museum with popular Americana including vintage automobiles, railroad cars and the largest collection of Coca-Cola® memorabilia in Florida.
-MOAS also houses The Cuban Foundation Museum; The Charles and Linda Williams Children's Museum; Helene B. Roberson Visible Storage Building; Florida's prehistoric Giant Ground Sloth skeleton; African artifacts; the finest collection of American art in the Southeast; a Chinese art collection and a planetarium presenting daily star shows.
-Scheduled to open in 2015, MOAS will be the home of the new Cici and Hyatt Brown Museum of Art featuring the most extensive collection of Florida art anywhere in the world.
+MOAS also houses The Cuban Foundation Museum; The Charles and Linda Williams Children's Museum; Helene B. Roberson Visible Storage Building; Florida's prehistoric Giant Ground Sloth skeleton; African artifacts; the finest collection of American art in the Southeast; a Chinese art collection; a planetarium presenting daily star shows and weekly laser shows; and the new Cici and Hyatt Brown Museum of Art featuing the most extensive collection of Florida art anywhere in the world.

 New!
 Helene B. Roberson Visible Storage Building.
 Opened in February 2011, The Helene B. Roberson Visible Storage Building is unique in the state of Florida.
 The state-of-the-art, 4,400 square foot addition to the Museum displays important works from the Museum’s collection in a glass-fronted, open storage format.
 Currently on display are selections from the Museum’s extensive European and American furniture collection, as well as significant art and artifacts from the Arts in the Age of Napoleon Collection, one of the most richly historic collections of Napoleonic holdings in the Southeastern United States.
 This building was made possible through a generous donation from Mrs. Helene B. Roberson and funding from the County of Volusia Echo grant program.